grahamcarman/docs/astro/astro-components.md

 You can configure your [Deployment settings](configure-deployment-resources.md) and change these default settings in the Cloud UI or with the Astro CLI.

 After you create a Deployment, you can deploy DAGs to it using Astro CLI from your local machine or automatically push from your code repository using [a CI/CD workflow](set-up-ci-cd.md).
-All DAGs and tasks on Astro are executed within a Deployment.
+Astro executes all DAGs within a Deployment.

 ### Cluster

 An _Astro cluster_ is a Kubernetes cluster that hosts the infrastructure required to run your Airflow environment, which are also known as Deployments in Astro.
 You must select a cluster to create a Deployment.
 Clusters can be either standard (shared) or dedicated to your organization.
-They are created and managed by Astronomer.
+Astronomer creates and manages the clusters necessary to run your Airflow environment.

 You can create multiple dedicated clusters for your organization and manage them from the Astro cloud UI.
 For all available resources see [Hosted resource reference](resource-reference-hosted.md).

 ## Workspace

 A _Workspace_ is a collection of Deployments that can be accessed by a specific group of users.
-A Workspace is used to group Deployments that share a business use case or environment trait.
+You can use a Workspace to group Deployments that share a business use case or environment trait.
 Workspace is a logical concept and does not create any resources for your organization.
 However, you must have access to a Workspace where you want to create a Deployment.

 For Astro Hosted Dedicated and Astro Hybrid, workspaces can be granted access to specific clusters to host Deployments.